flokoe/bash-hackers-wiki/docs/commands/builtin/eval.md

 ### Using printf %q

 The `printf %q` format string performs shell escaping on its arguments.
-This makes `printf %q` the \"anti-eval\" - with each pass of a string through printf requiring another `eval` to peel off the escaping again.
+This makes `printf %q` the "anti-eval" - with each pass of a string through printf requiring another `eval` to peel off the escaping again.

     while (( ++n <= 5 )) || ! evalBall="eval $evalBall"; do